USDepartmentofLabor/Child-Labor-Participant-Monitoring-Toolkit/README.md

 Direct Beneficiary Monitoring System Prototype (DOL-ILAB)

+## Overview

+The text of presentation layer in this project follows [i18n](http://guides.rubyonrails.org/i18n.html) as much as possible.
+Locale files can be found under [/config/locales](./config/locales)

 ## Development Environment

 **Notice**: running application from shared folder (folder shared between Windows OS and Virtual OS) can be [very slow](https://meta.discourse.org/t/vagrant-and-virtualbox-slow-on-windows-update/17176)!
 The **best solution** is: setup and run rails in Windows (troublesome), or do the coding directly inside of Virtual Linux OS (inconvenient), or buy a Mac :)